 To summarize: if you notice Baby acting more hyper after sugar, it’s more likely to be a result of your expectations of how sugar affects kids, not sugar’s actual effects!

 Of course, there are some very real things that make kids act out.
 Tiredness and hunger are two of the most common things that cause kids to misbehave, or to have a hard time listening to their parents.
 Changes in the regular routine can also cause kids to act more hyper than usual.
 It has also been raised as a possibility that food dyes and additives can affect children who have ADHD.

 If you’re concerned about your toddler’s bouncing energy levels, try and figure out what triggers any behavior changes.
-Even if you can’t prevent all of these triggers, knowing them will make it easier for you to predict your toddler’s energy levels, and to redirect him when he get hyper.
-Being aware of your tot’s individual triggers and influences can also help you to understand why he acts a certain way sometimes.
+Even if you can’t prevent all of these triggers, knowing them will make it easier for you to predict your toddler’s energy levels, and to redirect them when they get hyper.
+Being aware of your tot’s individual triggers and influences can also help you to understand why they act a certain way sometimes.

 Benefits of reducing sugar

 This isn’t to let sugar completely off the hook; there are still good reasons to monitor or reduce the amount of sugar in your toddler’s diet.
 Children (and adults) who consume too much sugar are much more susceptible to dental problems, chronic health conditions like obesity and diabetes, and nutritional deficiencies.
 So even if sugar doesn’t cause hyperactivity, it can still contribute to some negative health outcomes for your toddler, and is definitely something to keep an eye on.
 After all, Baby‘s sweet enough all on their own!

 - “Hyperactivity and Sugar.”
 MedlinePlus.
 US National Library of Medicine, May 2017.
 Available at https://medlineplus.gov/ency/article/002426.htm.